donavenom/visualizations/README.md

 The x-/y-axis are labeled appropriately to provide viewers with information to make sense of the graph.
 Further, I provided a legend describing what each color means.

 *Principle 6 - Utilize layering and separation*
 I used color to separate type of confirmed COVID-19 case (recovered vs deaths vs active).
 In hindsight, I could have kept the same order for the COVID-19 type as in the jittered dot plot.
+I layered the three distributions on top of each other.

 *Principle 7 - Utilize narratives of space and time*
-The lines are portrayed across several months, utilizing time to inform the narrative.
+The x-axis line on which the distributions are portrayed demonstrate changes in the distributions across several months, utilizing time to inform the narrative.
+Beyond that, I do not know how else I could incorporate space and time to inform the narrative.

 *Narrative analysis*
 The stacked histogram illustrates the distribution of confirmed COVID-19 cases broken down by month and type of case.
 The months span March 2020 to March 2021.
 As can be seen from the visualization, the distribution for individuals who recovered from COVID-29 is greater than the number of active COVID-29 cases at each month starting from May 2020.